LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforAndroid/SDKAttributes/5-0-and-below.md

 #### message_status_numeric_timestamp_only

-When false (default), timestamps displays information relative to when sent/distributed/read, for example, '5 minutes ago'.
-When true, shows as numeric only, for example, '11:32.'
+When false (default), timestamps display information relative to when sent/distributed/read, for example, "5 minutes ago".
+When true, shows as numeric only, for example, "11:32".

 * **Type:** bool
 * **Default value:** false